 Validity of PIO Cards

-All PIO cardholders are meanwhile advised to convert their PIO cards to OCI cards well in time.
+All PIO cardholders are encouraged to convert their PIO cards to OCI cards in a timely manner.

 How To Convert PIO Card To OCI Card